Quantitative stable limit theorems on the Wiener space: Quantitative stable convergence in dimension one

-\begin{rem}{\rm Theorem \ref{t:kol1} is specifically relevant whenever one deals with sequences of random variables living in a finite sum of Wiener chaoses.
-Indeed, in \cite[Theorem 3.1]{nou-poly} the following fact is proved: let $\{F_n : n\geq 1\}$ be a sequence of random variables living in the subspace $\bigoplus_{k=0}^p \mathcal{H}_k$, and assume that $F_n$ converges in distribution to a non-zero randomm variable $F_\infty$; then, there exists a finite constant $c>0$ (independent of $n$) such that
+\begin{rem} Theorem~\ref{tkol1} is specifically relevant whenever one deals with sequences of random variables living in a finite sum of Wiener chaoses.
+Indeed, in~\cite{nou-poly}, Theorem~3.1, the following fact is proved: let $\{F_n \dvtx n\geqslant1\}$ be a sequence of random variables living in the subspace $\bigoplus_{k=0}^p \mathcal{H}_k$, and assume that $F_n$ converges in distribution to a nonzero random variable $F_\infty$; then, there exists a finite constant $c>0$ (independent of $n$) such that

-Exploiting this estimate, and in the framework of random variables with a finite chaotic expansion, the bounds in the Wasserstein distance obtained in Theorem \ref{t:kol1} can be used to deduce rates of convergence in total variation towards mixtures of Gaussian distributions.
-The forthcoming Section \ref{ss:ex1} provides an explicit demonstration of this strategy, as applied to quadratic functionals of a (fractional) Brownian motion. } \end{rem}
+Exploiting this estimate, and in the framework of random variables with a finite chaotic expansion, the bounds in the Wasserstein distance obtained in Theorem~\ref{tkol1} can be used to deduce rates of convergence in total variation toward mixtures of Gaussian distributions.
+The forthcoming Section~\ref{ssex1} provides an explicit demonstration of this strategy, as applied to quadratic functionals of a (fractional) Brownian motion. \end{rem}